ziqiangcui/CORE-RAG-ICML26/README.md

 # The code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"

-## Download Data

 ## Distillation for Warm-Start
-The distillation training is based on [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory).
+The distillation stage is based on [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory).

 Please refer to their documentation for environment setup.